Introducing Corrections to the Reflectance of Graphene by Light Emission: Discussion

-Our model postulates that the effect of light emission appears as a correction to the reflection (and transmission) coefficient, not as a correction to the dynamical conductivity.
-Meanwhile, the spontaneous emission is generally treated as a loss, and it is often included as the phenomenological relaxation constant in the dynamical conductivity.
-For example, in Ref~\onlinecite{El-Sayed2021} the authors introduce relaxation constants for the Drude-Lorentz oscillator model to interpret the measured optical constants.
-However, too large relaxation constant (or very short lifetime) for the Drude term (0.6 fs) already indicates the possibility that the inclusion of such a relaxation parameter is an unnatural interpretation.
-The justification of our postulation needs a theoretical clarification from more fundamental level of quantum electrodynamics that is capable of describing photon creation and annihilation,~\cite{Sasaki2023} while the excellent agreement between model and experiments shows clearly that this postulate works well.
-Our model is consistent also with a theoretical result that the dynamical conductivity is free from such a correction when graphene is undoped (i.e., charge neutrality condition is satisfied).~\cite{ando02-dc} Moreover, the model explains the $N$-dependence of the Raman intensity as the incoherent corrections (Appendix~\ref{app:raman}), besides the contrast, in a unified manner.
+Our model postulates that the effect of the emitted light appears as a correction to the reflection (and transmission) coefficient, not as a correction to the dynamical conductivity.
+Meanwhile, spontaneous emission is generally treated as a loss, and it is often included as a phenomenological relaxation constant in the dynamical conductivity.
+For example, in Ref~\onlinecite{El-Sayed2021}, the authors introduce relaxation constants for Drude-Lorentz oscillator model to interpret the measured optical constants.
+However, an excessively large relaxation constant (or very short lifetime) for the Drude term (0.6 fs) already raises concerns about the naturalness of including such a relaxation parameter.~\cite{Toqeer2021} The justification of our postulate needs a theoretical clarification at a more fundamental level of quantum electrodynamics, which is capable of describing photon creation and annihilation, while the excellent agreement between the model and experiments clearly shows that this postulate works well.
+Our model is also consistent with a theoretical result that the dynamical conductivity is free from such a correction when graphene is undoped (i.e., charge neutrality condition is satisfied).~\cite{ando02-dc} Moreover, the model explains the $N$-dependence of the Raman intensity as the incoherent corrections (Sec~\ref{ss:raman}), besides the contrast, in a unified manner.